Chapter 19: The Tragedy at Ong Thanh 062025

 Red One away from those areas which were preparing for the Tet

-offensive.
-It should have been rather easy to do what needed to be done.
+Offensive.
+It should have been relatively easy to do what needed to be

+done.
 However, it was not going to be that easy.
-There were three other First
+Three other First

-Infantry Battalions operating in the area, the 1/2nd, the 1/28th, and
+Infantry Battalions were operating in the area: the 1/2nd, the 1/28th,

-Battalion found Triet's last large cache of rice and a few days before
+found Triet's last large cache of rice, and a few days before that,

-that the 1/16th had found another large cache.
-Now, without at least
+Sergeant Murry’s 1/16th had seen another large cache.
+Now, without at

 remaining conscripts to make the long march north to Loch Ninh.
-Maybe it
+It could

-another try at these Americans was in order after all?
-Another attack
+these Americans was in order after all.
+Another attack would surely

-would surely reduce again the number of mouths he would have to feed on
+reduce again the number of mouths he would have to feed on the march

 That's when a light bulb turned on in his head.
 Wait a minute.